 Biak Extension (3 days)

 While the main tour can be said to have a clear focus on birds-of-paradise, this short extension undoubtedly focuses on the flashy paradise-kingfishers, with each island boasting an endemic species.
 These islands off the northwest coast of New Guinea, in Geelvink Bay, are also home to many other specialties, many of which can only be found here; there are 17 shared endemics.

-Day 1 (day 19 of the main tour): Sentani to Biak and Numfor.
-We shall fly to Biak, then take a speedboat to the smaller Numfor island to the west, where we spend the night in a basic guesthouse with shared bathrooms.
+Day 1 (day 19 of the main tour): Sentani to Biak.
+We shall fly to Biak, were we spend the next two nights.